 In the northern part of the site, there was the only passage-type chamber tomb in the cemetery.
 It was built of 12 large stones, five of which formed the longer sides, and single ones closed the passage from the east and west.
 The whole structure was covered with five successive boulders, giving internal dimensions of 4.5 x 1.5 meters (external 7 x 3.5 meters), which was the average size for this type of building.
 The chamber was originally covered with a mound (cairn) of earth about 23 meters long and about 8.5 meters wide from the forehead.
 The entrance was on the south wall.
 It was created in such a way that the stone, second from the east, was about 0.5 meters lower than the other load-bearing boulders, so it was possible to go down a step along it, down to the interior.
 In addition, a narrow entrance corridor could be located in the south-east corner.

 There were also at least three Neolithic chamberless tombs in the shape of elongated rectangles and five later circular cairns in the cemetery.
 Among the former, the tomb marked as number 3 had the largest size, 29 x 9 meters, under the mound of which there was a circular circumference of stones, next to which, among others, were found. a few decorated fragments of pottery of the Funnelbeaker Culture and two axes: a flint and a stone one.

-The tomb in Borkowo is the only passage-type burial chamber tomb in Poland and to the east of the Elbe.
-Its core, forming a stone burial chamber, has been preserved, while the earth layer making up the mound has been dispersed.
-Admission to the monument is free.
+The tomb in Borkowo marked with number 1 is considered to be the only passage-type chamber tomb in Poland and to the east of the Elbe.
+Its core, forming a stone chamber, has been preserved, while the earth layer making up the mound has been dispersed.
+The chamberless tombs and cairns are in a much worse condition.
+Admission to the site is free.